Andrew Vaughn Player Props: White Sox vs. Angels

-On Monday, Andrew Vaughn (.231 on-base percentage in past 10 games, 82 points below season-long percentage) and the Chicago White Sox face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 8:10 PM ET.
+After batting .278 with a double, two home runs, a walk and five RBI in his past 10 games, Andrew Vaughn and the Chicago White Sox face the Los Angeles Angels (who will hand the ball to Tyler Anderson) at 8:10 PM ET on Tuesday.

-In his previous game he had a one-hit showing (1-for-4) against the Tigers.
+He hit a home run while going 2-for-3 in his previous game against the Angels.

 Andrew Vaughn Game Info & Props vs. the Angels